 How to Retire with Enough Money covers how much money should be saved for retirement, and gives the basic principles that will help the money continue to grow.

 This includes ideas to help get any current expenses under control, including suggestions for getting rid of your financial advisor and take the reins on your finances yourself, and even why it is best to pay off a loan rather than keep paying for it every month.

-How to Retire with Enough Money provides the framework for securing your retirement.
-It looks at the risks of not saving enough money while you are working.
-And what other options you might have come retirement saving "crunch" time.
+Providing the framework for securing your retirement, How to Retire with Enough Money looks at the risks of not saving enough money while you are working, and what other options you might have.

 It provides stable, solid, conservative advice for people who are interested in learning about long-term financial security.

-This book contains 65 essays that give the readers practical yet entertaining advice on how to build the money habits to set themselves up for a fulfilling life of retirement.
+This 65 Things to Do When You Retire book contains 65 essays that give the readers practical yet entertaining advice on how to build the money habits to set themselves up for a fulfilling life of retirement.